-Sorry, time travel enthusiasts: A recent study conducted by researchers at Michigan Technological University’s Department of Physics searched the Internet for signs of prescient content and found nothing.
+Sorry, time travel enthusiasts: A study conducted by researchers at Michigan Technological University’s physics department in 2013 searched the internet for signs of prescient content and found nothing.
 “The discovery of time travel into the past could be transformative not only to physics but to humanity,” study authors Robert Nemiroff and Teresa Wilson note in the paper.
 “This is perhaps the most comprehensive search to date.”
 Here’s how they came to their conclusion—and why there might still be hope.

 Search Engines and Social Media